gokussjx/Bm346_OOLanguageComparison/ComparisonGuide.md

     The type of this function is `(Int, Int) -> Int`
 *  A function type can also be used as the return type of another function.
 For example:
     ```swift
+    // This function returns a function of type (Int) -> Int
     func chooseStepFunction(backward: Bool) -> (Int) -> Int {
         return backward ? stepBackward : stepForward
     }
     ```
 ----
 ### 16. Implementation of _Listeners_ and _Event Handlers_
-### Java:
+##### Java:
 * There are three pieces to this construct in Java:
-    * The Component: Generates events.
+    * **The Component**: Generates events.
 An event is a component's way of letting a listener know that something has happened.
-    * The event class: Holds all of the information necessary for a listener to figure out what happened.
+    * **The Event Class**: Holds all of the information necessary for a listener to figure out what happened.
-    * The listener interface: An interface that defines the methods used by a component to dispatch events
+    * **The Listener Interface**: An interface that defines the methods used by a component to dispatch events
-* A Listener, which must implement the `ActionListener` interface and register itself with a Trigger component (e.g.: Button). `ActionEvent` includes methods for learning an action's command string, modifiers, and identification string
+* A Listener, which must implement the `ActionListener` interface and register itself with a trigger component (e.g.: Button). `ActionEvent` includes methods for learning an action's command string, modifiers, and identification string
 * E.g: Event handling for a button press:
     ```java
     public class Beeper ... implements ActionListener {